eProsima/Integration-Service-Deprecated/README.md

 *eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
-Also it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.
+Also it is able to perform transformations over the messages such as customized routing and mapping between input and output attributes or data modification.

-Some of the possibilities offered by *Integration Service* are:
+The main features of *Integration Service* are:

 -   Connects two different domains.
 -   Mapping between different data types.
--   User-defined operations over the circulating messages.
+-   User-defined operations over the received messages.
--   Communication with others environments, as *ROS2*.
+-   Communication with others environments, like *ROS2*.

 <p align="center"> <img src="docs/IS-main.png" alt="Default behaviour"/> </p>